ceciliadaozhi/-Event-Timeline-Generation/README.md

 ## 2. Data preprocessing
 First, convert the obtained data to utf-8 format, and then clean the data to remove special characters, spaces, and duplicate news.
 Then perform word segmentation, remove stop words, lemmatization, etc.
 At the same time, pay attention to the part-of-speech filtering, only keep nouns, verbs, adjectives, and adverbs.
+**Attention：**
+Because the dataset spans a long time, the dataset needs to be segmented.
+The specific time period length depends on the parameter settings of the following two algorithms.

 ## 3. Get keywords and clustering
 There are two ways to get related news: